Battle of Okpo: Battle

 Yi Sun-sin's fleet approached Okpo on 17 June.
 Yi's flagship was in the center of a line with the other heavy warships in the center and light vessels to the left and right, and Wŏn Kyun lingering at the rear of the formation.
 When they entered the harbor they found more than 50 Japanese transport ships, mostly unmanned, and the crews looting in the village.
 Angered, Yi attacked.
 Due to smoke around Okpo, the Japanese did not notice the arrival of the Korean fleet until it was upon them.
 The Japanese panicked and quickly boarded their ships in an attempt to escape, but found they were surrounded and hemmed into the port.
 After encircling the Japanese, the Koreans then commenced firing with their cannons.
 Under order from Todo Takatora, the Japanese tried to fight back with their firearms but the arquebus, while effective on land, did little damage to the thick wooden hulls of the Korean warships.
 Yi Sun-sin proceeded to bombard the trapped Japanese transports with his cannon and fire arrows until the Japanese threw their weapons and armor overboard, abandoned ship, and jumped into the water.
 In total, 26 Japanese transports were destroyed during the bombardment.
+A teenage Korean girl, taken by the Japanese to be used as a sex slave on board one of their ships, recalled:

+Cannonballs and long arrows poured down like hail on the Japanese vessels from our ships.
+Those who were struck by the missiles fell dead, bathed in blood, while others rolled on deck with wild shrieks or jumped into the water to climb up to the hills.
+At that time, I remained motionless with fear in the bottom of the boat for longs hours, so I did not know what was happening in the outside world.

 Yi Sun-sin resisted the impulse to land his men and to pursue the surviving Japanese on the island, as the risk was great and such an action would leave his fleet undermanned and vulnerable.
 When a group of Yi Sun-sin's men seized a Japanese ship, Wŏn Kyun's ships fired on them, mistaking them for enemies.